intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 ## Overview

-Intel® Extension for PyTorch\* (IPEX) is a Python package to extend official PyTorch.
+Intel® Extension for PyTorch\* is a Python package to extend official PyTorch.
 It makes the out-of-box user experience of PyTorch CPU better while achieving good performance.
-To fully utilize the power of Intel® architecture and thus yield high performance, PyTorch, as well as IPEX, are powered by [oneAPI Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN), an open-source cross-platform performance library of basic building blocks for deep learning applications.
+To fully utilize the power of Intel® architecture and thus yield high performance, PyTorch, as well as Intel® Extension for PyTorch\*, are powered by [oneAPI Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN), an open-source cross-platform performance library of basic building blocks for deep learning applications.
 It is developed and optimized for Intel Architecture Processors, Intel Processor Graphics, and Xe architecture-based Graphics.

-Although default primitives of PyTorch and IPEX are highly optimized, there are things users can do improve performance.
+Although default primitives of PyTorch and Intel® Extension for PyTorch\* are highly optimized, there are things users can do improve performance.
 Most optimized configurations can be automatically set by the launcher script.
 This article introduces common methods recommended by Intel developers.

 ## Contents of this Document
 * [Hardware Configuration](#hardware-configuration)